m-v-priest/02_myself_ID_EGO/101 logseq_english/pages/033 Built, Burned, Bakery_ A Short History of the US Capitol Building.md

 title:: 033 Built, Burned, Bakery: A Short History of the US Capitol Building

+- # 033 Built, Burned, Bakery: A Short History of the US Capitol Building
 - pure
   collapsed:: true
 	- The United States Capitol is one of the most famous buildings in Washington.